runtimeverification/iele-semantics/iele.md

     syntax KResult ::= JumpInst
 ```

-Some instructions require an argument to be interpreted as an address (modulo 160 bits), so the `#addr?` function performs that check.
+Some instructions require an argument to be interpreted as an address (modulo 160 bits) or a memory cell (modulo 256 bits), so the `#addr?` function performs that check.

 ```k
     syntax Instruction ::= "#addr?" "(" Instruction ")" [function]